alfonsof/google-cloud-java-examples/README.md

 # Java examples on GCP (Google Cloud Platform)

-This repo contains Java code examples on the Google Cloud Platform (GCP).
+This repo contains Java code examples on Google Cloud Platform (GCP).

 ## Quick start

-You must have a [Google Cloud Platform (GCP) account](http://cloud.google.com/).
+You must have a [Google Cloud Platform (GCP)](http://cloud.google.com/) account.

 The code for the samples is contained in individual folders on this repository.
 You can see the list: